 You have two main options for getting your belongings to your new home: by sea or by air.
 Sea freight is the most common and cost-effective choice, especially for larger shipments.
 You can book a full container (FCL) for your exclusive use or share space in a container (LCL) with other people’s belongings to save money.
 The trade-off is time; sea shipments can take several weeks to arrive.
 Air freight is much faster, often taking just a matter of days, but it is significantly more expensive.
 It’s a great option for essential items you need right away, but shipping an entire household by air is usually not practical for most budgets.

-The Cost of Additional Services
+The Real Cost of Add-On Services

 Your base quote typically covers transporting your goods from Point A to Point B, but most people need a little extra help.
 Additional services will add to your total cost but can save you a lot of time and stress.
 Professional packing services, for instance, ensure your fragile items are secure for the long journey.
 Other common add-ons include temporary storage if your new home isn’t ready, customs clearance assistance, and special crating for valuable art or antiques.
 When comparing quotes, make sure you understand exactly which services are included and which will be an extra charge.

-Our Top Picks for Affordable International Movers
+Our Top Picks for Cheap International Movers

 When you’re planning a move across the globe, finding a company you can trust with your belongings and your budget is a top priority.
 To help you get started, I’ve put together a list of reputable movers known for providing great value and reliable service for international relocations.
 Each one has a strong track record, but it’s always a good idea to get a few different quotes to see what works best for your specific situation.